johnmichael-kane/Parallel-Programming-2/README.md

 at the labyrinth’s exit at the start of the game.
 How would the guests do this and not disappoint his generous and a bit temperamental host?

+The strategy for the second problem is one guest, or the leader will keep track of each guest that goes in.
+Every single guest will eat a cupcake and order a new one.
+Once all the guests have entered, the leader will flag it and end the function.
+The code is in problem1.cpp

 ## Problem 2